Herrmylan/Haskell_projects/README.md

 # Haskell_projects
-This repo contains some Haskell codes
+This repo contains some Haskell codes.